alext-sap/lx-collabo/docs/template/00_general_references.md

 The standard references for grammar, punctuation, spelling, and style are:

-- *Add here linguistic references.
-Specify their priority, if any.*
+- *Add here linguistic references to be used for your language.
+Specify the order of preference, if necessary.*

-If the standards in the listed references and the SAP Translation Style Guide contradict each other, the standards in the SAP Translation Style Guide take priority.
+If there is a conflict of instructions between this style guide and the above references, **those in this style guide take precednece**.

 ## Terminology References

-SAPterm and Brand Voice guidelines are top priority.
-In addition to SAPterm and the Brand Voice guidelines, please use the following general terminology references:
+The standard references for general and industry terminology are:

-*Add any language references you need to apply for styling, grammar, and terminology*
+- *Add here terminology references to be used for your language.
+If none, please add the following general statement:* **There is no standard terminology references.""

 For more information on SAPterm, please see section SAP Terminology <link "SAP Terminology" to section in Style Guide>.